-Each workspace comes with a bucket where data generated by a workflow analysis and notebook.ipynb files are stored by default.
+Each workspace comes with its own storage (Google bucket) where data generated by a workflow analysis as well as interactive analysis files (i.e. notebook.ipynb and RStudio.Rmd files) are stored by default.

-2. From the Data page: Click on the "Files" icon at the bottom of the left column.
+Click on the Files icon at the bottom of the left column.

 To upload your own data (small numbers, small files)

-Option 1 (clicking the dashboard link) will take you to the Google Cloud Platform (GCP) console, where you can upload smaller files from your local machine by clicking or dragging:
+Option 1: Clicking the Open bucket in browser link in the Cloud Information section of the Dashboard will take you to the Google Cloud Platform (GCP) console, where you can upload smaller files from your local machine by clicking or dragging.

 Option 2 (clicking the Files icon from the Data page) will display the Workspace bucket file structure in the UI.
-You can upload by selecting the "+" icon at the bottom right.
+You can upload by 1) going to the Data tab, 2) clicking the Files icon (bottom of left column) and 3) selecting the "+" icon at the bottom right.

-For large numbers and/or large data files, you can also use gsutil in a terminal (access from the widget at the top right) to copy data from a local machine or other cloud storage.
-To learn more, see Moving data to/from a Google bucket.
+Large numbers and/or large data filesYou can also use gsutil in a terminal to copy data from a local machine or other cloud storage.
+To learn more, see Using the terminal and interactive analysis shell.

 Like spreadsheets built right into the workspace, data tables help keep track of all project data no matter where in the cloud the files are stored.
 This becomes especially useful as the number of participants or samples in your study grows.

-In Terra, you can analyze data stored in the cloud without copying files to the workspace bucket by including links to the data's actual location in the cloud in the data table.
-Workflows can input from the table and you can even associate generated data with the original by write output metadata to the workspace table.
+In Terra, you can analyze data stored in the cloud without copying files to the workspace bucket.
+Workflows can input data using links to the data's actual location in the cloud from the table.
+And you can even write links to the generated files to the input table to associate it with the original.

 Learn how to combine data from different studies or across datasets in a single table in this video.

-You'll collect, configure (set up) and run workflows for bulk analyses from the Workflows page.
+Collect, configure (set up) and run workflows for bulk analyses from the Workflows page.
 Workflows are the sorts of repetitive analyses that can be automated, such as aligning sequencer reads or calling variants.
 You can set up and run a workflow by clicking on the workflow name in the card.
-Many options for saving costs - such as using call caching, checkpointing, or preemptibles - are available in-app.
+Many options for saving costs - such as using call caching, checkpointing, or preemptibles - are available in Terra.

 Finding the workflow you need